South Aegean: Demographics

-The region was the only one in Greece to grow in population between 2011 and 2021, adding a total of 15,527 people (increase of 5%).
-It overtook Epirus and is presently 9th largest region by population in Greece.
+The region was one in only two in Greece to grow in population between 2011 and 2021 along with Crete, adding a total of 15,527 people (increase of 5%).
+It overtook Epirus and is presently the 9th largest region by population in Greece.

 Economy

 The Gross domestic product (GDP) of the province was 6.4 billion € in 2018, accounting for 3.5% of Greek economic output.
 GDP per capita adjusted for purchasing power was 22,400 € or 74% of the EU27 average in the same year.
 The GDP per employee was 79% of the EU average.
 South Aegean is the region in Greece with the second highest GDP per capita.